lsst-dm/dmtn-037/index.rst

 Conditioning of the solution can mitigate this sort of failure, and also help reach convergence faster.
 Some useful types of conditioning include:

-* Instead of taking the current solution from :eq:`eqn-iterative_sum` directly, use the average of the current and last solutions.
+* Instead of taking the current solution from :eq:`eqn-iterative_sum` directly, use a weighted average of the current and last solutions.
   This eliminates most instances of oscillating solutions, since it restricts the relative change of the solution between iterations.
+  In the current implementation, the weights are chosen to be the convergence metrics of the two solutions, which allows the overall solution to converge rapidly when possible but cautiously if the solutions oscillate.
+  While the increased rate towards convergence is helpful for well behaved data, the greatest benefit appears when using larger numbers of subfilters.

 * Threshold the solutions.
   Instead of solutions diverging through solutions oscillating between iterations, the solution might 'oscillate' between model planes.